Laufire/kiss/Notes.md

 * A simple implementation of jquery under the $ symbol, which on demand could be replaced by jquery's $.

-* No type checks are fallbacks are to be implemented (on the execution level, not the construction level), as this would ensure structure and maintainability.
+* No type checks are fallbacks are to be implemented (on the execution level, not the construction level), as this would ensure a proper structure and maintainability.

 ## Usage